clearlinux/how-to-clear/06-rpms.md

 ~/clearlinux/packages/dmidecode2 $ make autospec
 ```

-We should end up with several new RPM files under `results/`.
+We end up with several new RPM files under `results/`.
 This
 brings us to the next phase: Adding `dmidecode2` into our mix content
 and pushing it to our target device.